specticole/CS308CellSociety/doc/DESIGN.md

 unfinished due to time constraints.
 Additionally, we did not have sufficient time to implement tiled triangular grids, although this is technically very straightforward.

+For styling, we implemented the ability to change the language of the GUI and to turn outlines on or off based on a style file.
+The other possible features that can be styled are all in the test style files in the doc folder, but have not been implemented in the View yet.
+However, since these parameters are all stored in a CellularAutomatonStyle object that the View receives, implementing additional styling options solely requires writing additional methods in SimulationView that perform the corresponding styling actions.